How to deploy multiple independent AnQiCMS sites on the same physical server?

 Comprehensive preparation before deployment

-Deploy the main security CMS instance
+Deploy the main AnQi CMS instance

 Firstly, we need to deploy a main security CMS instance on the server.
 This can be achieved in two main ways:

-If you choose to deploy using Docker, please specify an internal port when creating the container (for example,8001) and the corresponding server exposed port.If you plan to run multiple independent security CMS instances in Docker (although the 'multi-site management' feature of security CMS allows a single instance to manage multiple sites, you may want to run multiple isolated Docker containers in certain specific scenarios), you need to assign a different server exposed port to each container.
+If you choose Docker deployment, please specify an internal port when creating a container (such as8001)and the corresponding server exposed port.
+If you plan to run multiple independent Aanqi CMS instances in Docker later (although Aanqi CMS's "multi-site management" feature allows a single instance to manage multiple sites, but in some specific scenarios, you may want to run multiple isolated Docker containers), you need to allocate a different server exposed port for each container.

-After installing Docker or a Go project, configure a reverse proxy for the main security CMS instance.
-In the 'Website' management panel, create a reverse proxy site, and enter your main domain name (for examplemain.com)Points to the internal address and port of the AnQiCMS instance (for example127.0.0.1:8001)。This ensures that your main site can be accessed normally.
+After completing the installation of a Docker or Go project, configure a reverse proxy for the main security CMS instance.
+Create a reverse proxy site in the panel's 'Website Management', and enter your main domain (for examplemain.com) Points to the internal address and port of the AnQiCMS instance (for example127.0.0.1:8001).
+This will ensure that your main site can be accessed normally.

 Method two: manual deployment via command line

-For those who prefer manual control or in environments without a visual panel, you can choose command-line deployment:
+For those who prefer manual control or in environments without a visual panel, you can choose command line deployment:

 Next, you need to configure Nginx or Apache reverse proxy.
 For your main domain (for examplemain.com), create a new virtual host configuration.
-SetrootThe catalog points to the main program directory of AnQi CMS.publicfolder (for example)/www/wwwroot/anqicms-main/public), and configure reverse proxy rules to forward all requests to the listening port of the AnQiCMS instance (for examplehttp://127.0.0.1:8001)Configure completed, restart Nginx/Apache service to make changes take effect.
+TorootThe directory points to the main program directory of AnQiCMSpublicfolder (for example/www/wwwroot/anqicms-main/public),and configure reverse proxy rules to forward all requests to the listening port of the AnQiCMS instance (such ashttps://en.anqicms.comAfter the configuration is completed, restart the Nginx/Apache service to make the changes take effect.

-Here, you need to fill in a series of key information for the new site:.
+Here, you need to fill in a series of key information for the new site:

-• Site Root DirectoryThis is a directory used to store independent data such as new site cache, uploaded files, etc. For Docker deployment, it usually starts with/app/for example/app/dev_anqicms.com; For manual deployment, it is a new directory on your server, for example/www/wwwroot/newsite.com.
-Make sure that the root directory name for each site is unique to avoid data confusion.
+/app/for example/app/dev_anqicms.com; For manual deployment, it is a new directory on your server, for example/www/wwwroot/newsite.com.
+Make sure the root directory name of each site is unique to avoid data confusion. - website address: Enter the complete domain name of the new site, for example

-• Database nameEach new site should have its own independent database to ensure complete data isolation.
-Please fill in a unique database name, for example,dev_anqicms_com.If you are installing via Docker and have full management permissions for the database, you can choose 'Reuse default database account information'.
-AnQi CMS will automatically create and configure the database for you.
+- Database nameEach new site should have an independent database to ensure complete data isolation.
+Please fill in a unique database name, for example

-Configure the reverse proxy for the new site
+Configure the reverse proxy for the new site.

-The final step is to configure reverse proxy for your new site.In your Nginx or Apache configuration, add a separate virtual host or site configuration for each new domain name.http://127.0.0.1:8001).
+The final step is to configure reverse proxy for your new site.
+Add an independent virtual host or site configuration for each new domain in your Nginx or Apache configuration.Similarly, point the domain names of these new sites to the listening port of the security CMS main instance (for examplehttps://en.anqicms.com)

 server